cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 Section 4 describes functional characteristics or elements of NDT in four principal classes: data, models, interfaces, and mappings.

-This Section describes the important functional components of NDTs - reflecting these functional elements - in greater detail.
+This section describes the important functional components of NDTs - reflecting these functional elements - in greater detail.
 It also describes how an NDT consisting of these components may be used in operations systems to deliver the various functional use cases of NDTs.